How to grow mushrooms at home – the easiest ways to cultivate your own shrooms either indoors or outdoors

 (Image credit: Getty Images/Aitor Diago)

-Growing mushrooms on logs is a bit more difficult but it’s possible.
-And mushroom varieties like shiitake really thrive when grown this way.
+Growing mushrooms on logs isn’t as easy as some of the other methods on this list, but it’s certainly possible - and mushroom varieties like shiitake really thrive when grown this way.

-‘Wooden plugs or dowels impregnated with mushroom spawn can be placed into recently cut hardwood logs to grow,’ Fiona says, referring to spawn plugs like these shiitake ones from Etsy.
+Fiona says, ‘Wooden plugs or dowels impregnated with mushroom spawn can be placed into recently cut hardwood logs to grow.’

 ‘The logs need to usually be from trees such as oak, beech, or birch.
-These logs are then kept in a shaded area, where mushrooms gradually take over the logs,’ Steve explains.
+These logs are then kept in a shaded area, where mushrooms gradually take over the logs,’ Steve adds.

 FAQs